Table of Contents

 4. To prolong or extend the survey lines.

-5. To set out the grades and ranging of curves.
+5. To set out the grades and ranges of curves.

 The first step of the temporary adjustment is the setting up of the theodolite.
 It includes the process of fixing the theodolite onto a tripod along with approximate levelling and centring over the station mark.